Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

 - [X] Improved project templates and the `blacksheep-cli` to bootstrap new projects.
 - [X] Automatic import of `routes` and `controllers`.
-- [X] Changes to dependency injection, with support for alternatives to `rodi`.
+- [X] Improved dependency injection, with support for alternatives to `rodi`.
-- [X] Changes to server side rendering, with support for alternatives to `Jinja2`.
+- [X] Improved server side rendering, with support for alternatives to `Jinja2`.
-- [X] Support for dependency injection in authentication and authorization handlers.
+- [X] Added support for dependency injection in authentication and authorization handlers.
+- [X] Removed the `@app.route` decorator and moved it to the `Router` class.
 - [X] Improved the `Router` class to support sub-routers and filters.
 - [X] Improved the OIDC features to support storing tokens in the HTML5 Storage API instead of cookies.
+- [X] Some classes have been renamed to better follow Python naming conventions.

-- [X] The full list of changes is at the bottom of this page.
+The full list of changes is at the bottom of this page.
 It includes changes that were applied to version 1 of the framework, too.
-- [X] Some classes have been renamed to better follow Python naming conventions.

 ## BlackSheep-CLI